markd2/Borkle/README.md

 * Find ("wait, what were the kind of mushrooms we found?")
 * copy/paste/duplicate bubbles
 * modifer-drag on barrier to not move anything
 * search
     - text field at top with search criteria
     - maybe grow a sidebar with results
     - key combo to move between them
     - scroll to bubble when focused
     - maybe return to original position when leaving search mode (for in-game note finding)
+    - maybe fade out bubbles without a match
+    - highlight the search text
 * Fix the scroll area bounds
 * Maybe a bit of overscroll at the edges
 * resize bubble when entering text
 * resize off the left side with a keypress
 * More colors
 * color assignable by keystroke
+* moving barriers in an empty document makes them disappear

 ## Deeper Features